mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Upgrade Notice ==

+= 1.7 =
+Added ability to select no icon by default and better handling of 'null' or 'no selection' items.
+Fixed bug where default icon would not display in admin area if 'unicode' return type was selected

 = 1.6.4 =
 Misc JS performance improvements and fixed bug where select2 would not initialize on repeater items added mid-rows (using the plus icon at the end of a repeater row)